Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: Our Approach -

-Each HuBERT unit correlates with the phoneme in the given 20 ms. This means that longer repetitions of the same unit indicate a longer voicing of the sounds - i.e rhythm.
-In order to learn to predict, and convert the rhythm we build a model which learns to predict unit durations.
-We denote this model by $E_{dur}$.
-During training of $E_{dur}$, we input the deduped phonetic-content units $\zc$ and speaker representation conditioning $\zspk$, and use the ground-truth phonetic-content unit durations as supervision.
+\paragraph{Rhythm prediction.} Each HuBERT unit correlates with the phoneme in the given $20$ ms. This means that longer repetitions of the same unit indicate a longer voicing of the sound - i.e. rhythm.
+In order to learn to predict, and convert the rhythm we build a model which learns to predict unit durations, denoted as $E_{dur}$.
+During training of $E_{dur}$, we input the deduped phonetic-content units $\zc$ and speaker representation conditioning $\zspk$, with the original unit durations (before dedup) as supervision.

 This simple reconstruction task is formulated as a regression task with Mean Squared Error (MSE) loss.
-As the units do not perfectly correlate to phonemes, neighbouring units often represent the same phoneme.
-This makes it harder to predict each unit length separately.
+As the units do not perfectly correlate to phonemes, neighbouring units often represent the same phoneme even after "dedup".
+This makes it harder to predict each unit's length separately.
 Therefore, we encourage the model's nearby errors to cancel each other out by adding an MSE loss on the total error of 4 neighbouring units.
-This helped with errors all being on the negative end and creating a shortening bias in our preliminary results.
-In addition, we round the regression outputs to be used as integer repetitions of the unit, however this can also cause a bias in which predictions like 1.51, 1.51, \dots, 1.51 and 2.49, 2.49, \dots, 2.49 - would result in the same total length.
-To try correct this we carryover the remainder after rounding and sum those differences.
+This helped with errors all being on the negative end and creating a shortening bias in our preliminary test.
+In addition, we round the regression outputs to be used as integer repetitions of the unit, however this can also cause a bias in which predictions like $1.51, 1.51,$ \dots, $1.51$ and $2.49, 2.49,$ \dots, $2.49$ - would result in the same total length.
+To mitigate this we carryover the remainder after rounding and sum those differences.

 During conversion we replace the speaker vector with that of the target and wish for the model to convert the rhythm.
-To this end our predictor model must be strongly dependant on $Z_c$.
+To this end our predictor model must strongly depend on $Z_{spk}$.
 In order to encourage this we introduce two minor adjustments.
-First, HuBERT units do hold speaker information and are not fully disentangled \cite{textless-lib}, however, the shorter the sequence the less information exists.
+HuBERT units hold speaker information and are not fully disentangled, however, the shorter the sequence the less information exists \cite{textless-lib}.
 We therefore use a CNN with a small receptive field.
-Secondly, we introduce train time masking of units in the sequence to remove speaker information further.
+In addition, we introduce train time masking of units in the sequence, this means that $E_{dur}$ has access to even less units at train time, hence they contain less speaker information.
+Exact details can be found in Appendix \ref{appendix:hyperparams}.